11,49 €

 • Format: ePub

 When a group of old college friends reunites for a summer vacation at a beach house in coastal Massachusetts, a sudden disappearance and the arrival of a seductive stranger threaten to unearth the darkest secrets of their relationships.
-'A masterful psychological thriller...It's a devilish twist on the traditional locked-room mystery.'
-Publishers Weekly Starred Review 'A delicious, brooding heart-stopper of a book.' - Tea Obreht, author of The Tiger's Wife 'Terrific characterization, an intricate plot and stylish writing to boot' Publishers Weekly on The Stolen Coast As they hurtle into…mehr
+'A masterful psychological thriller...It's a devilish twist on the traditional locked-room mystery' Publishers Weekly Starred Review 'A delicious, brooding heart-stopper of a book' Tea Obreht, author of The Tiger's Wife As they hurtle into midlife, Jim and his closest college friends get together to rekindle the bonds of their friendship in his family's…mehr

 • Geräte: eReader